SVOD ads, consumption-based pricing & alternative app stores for iPhone

 Apple to allow alternative App Stores on iPhones in the EU

 Up to this day, Apple has prevented third-party apps from being installed on their mobile devices unless they came through their official App Store.
 New European Union regulations have prompted Apple to overhaul its services to allow alternative app stores.
-Learn more on IGN.
+Learn more on Wired.

 The app marketplace has become a welcoming place for subscription businesses–a great opportunity to expand your audience and revenue channels.
 Hannah Wheeldon, Strategic Customer Success Manager at Recurly, shares what it takes to get your app into Apple’s App Store.